yousif-zues-wm/temperature_converter/readme.md

 3. Below that, `console.log` the starting and converted temperatures.
 4. Repeat steps 1-3 for starting `celsius` and `kelvin` temperatures.
 5. Test your program by running `$ node FILENAME` in the command line.
-6. When you're done, put your code in a gist and Slack it in your classroom channel.

 Your program will look something like this for each starting temperature...